ChrisMM/tikibase/documentation/tikibase.md

 # TikiBase

+A successful knowledge management solution must live for many decades, have the ability to rejuvenate itself (modernize outdated content, improve the organization of things), connect existing ideas in new ways, and capture ideas that don’t fit into or contradict the existing system.

-A TikiBase is a timeless, low-tech, wiki-like knowledge base designed to last for decades.
+A TikiBase is such a knowledge base.
+It is a timeless, low-tech, wiki-like knowledge base designed to last for decades.
 It makes semi-structured rich-text information embedded with [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework)- like associations available on all current and future compute platforms.
 It can be used completely manually.